What is Search Engine Optimization SEO and How Does It Works

 - Prove that your page is useful and worthy to rank on the first page of the search engine results pages (SERP)

-How Does Content and Keywords Work with On-Page SEO Marketing?
+How Does Content and Keywords Work with On-Page SEO Search Marketing?

 Think of keywords as topics that your ideal customer is searching for on Google or Bing.
-The goal as a business owner and content creator is to optimize your page for the keywords that your ideal customers are searching for so they have a better chance of finding your content in the search engine results pages.
-In order to optimize these pages you need to do seo keyword research to find these keywords.
+The goal as a business owner and content creator is to optimize your page for the keywords that your ideal customers are searching for so they have a better chance of finding your content in the search results pages.
+In order to optimize these pages, you need to do seo keyword research to find the organic search keyword to rank your content.

 Why Should You Care about Keywords?